raspberrypilearning/safeguarding-module/en/step_9.md

 ## What to do if…

-If you have a concern about a young person, or if a young person discloses abuse to you, it is important to be prepared and as a club to have a reporting procedure.
-Your reporting procedure may be linked to the venue you operate from.
+If you have a concern about a young person, or if a young person discloses abuse to you, it is important to be prepared.
+Your club must have a reporting procedure (this may be linked to the venue you operate from).

 ![Three young people standing.](images/8-Diverse-Mix-2.png)